anishaislam8/TriGraph/README.md

 ### Step 3: Creating the corpus of 3-node subgraphs and their frequencies

-1. To create the corpus of 3-node subgraphs and their frequencies, go to *src_c++s* directory.
+1. To create the corpus of 3-node subgraphs and their frequencies, go to *src_c++* directory.
 - `cd src_c++`

 2. Then run the file using the following commands: